 Alexis Bugnolo runs FromRome, Ordo Militaris, and Scholasticum online.
-The first is meant to be a news site, the second to eventually be a religious order that militarily protects persecuted Christians and the third a university-level academic program.
+The first is meant to be a news site, the second to eventually be a military order protecting persecuted Christians, and the third a university-level academic program.
 However, Alexis is not a brother as he claims.
 All three organizations also have significant issues.

 This piece will define a religious brother, show Bugnolo is not one, look at his reliability as a source, then deal with the three sites individually.